cucumber007/publish/md/mdtc/cycle.md

   - 1760 – 2020
   - 1890 - if the new America was discovered near this period, there wouldn't be World War I (more SADAT would be available for development)
-  - Great Depression wasn't a turmoil but more of a future-shock of the fast technological development
+  - Great Depression wasn't a smuta but more of a future-shock of the fast technological development
   - 1920
     - After World War I, companies that made tanks started making tractors
     - It increased labor productivity